IBM-Cloud/docs/starters/deploy_devops.md

 **Important:** The bl command line tool is available only for Windows 7 and 8 and Mac OS X version 10.9 or later.

-2. On a command line, log in using the following command.
-You will be prompted for your IBM® id and password.
+2. On a command line, log in by entering this command:
 ```
 bl login
 ```
+When you are prompted, enter your {{site.data.keyword.ibmid}} and password.

-3. See the list of projects that are available for {{site.data.keyword.Bluemix_notm}} Live Sync synchronization by entering the following command:
+3. See the list of projects that are available for {{site.data.keyword.Bluemix_notm}} Live Sync synchronization by entering this command:
 ```
 bl projects
 ```
 Find the project name in the list that matches your application.
 The project name has the format of your *alias* | *your application name*.

-4. Synchronize your local environment with your project on {{site.data.keyword.Bluemix_notm}} by entering the following command.
+4. Synchronize your local environment with your project on {{site.data.keyword.Bluemix_notm}} by entering this command.
 If you are the owner of the project, you only need to specify your-application-name for projectName.
 <!--- this command needs italicized parameters projectName localDirectory and yellow on 'local' -->
 ```
 bl sync projectName -d localDirectory --verbose
 ```
-This command continues to run (and synchronization continues) until you enter a "q".
+This command continues to run, and synchronization continues, until you enter a "q".
 The --verbose option displays the logging and status information.
-If any of your arguments contain a space, you need to enclose the name in quotes.
+If any of your arguments contain a space, enclose the name in quotation marks.

-5. In another command line window, in your local directory, deploy the application to {{site.data.keyword.Bluemix_notm}} in Live Edit mode by entering the following command:
+5. In another command-line window, in your local directory, deploy the application to {{site.data.keyword.Bluemix_notm}} in Live Edit mode by entering this command:
 ```
 bl start
 ```

 When you change the files in your local directory, the changes are automatically propagated to both the application that is running on {{site.data.keyword.Bluemix_notm}} and the project cloud workspace.
-If you need to restart the Node application, then you can use the following command:
+If you need to restart the Node application, enter this command:
 ```
 bl start --restart
 ```